hashicorp/otto/website/source/intro/getting-started/next-steps.html.md

 page_title: "Next Steps"
 sidebar_current: "gettingstarted-nextsteps"
 description: |-
-  After completing the getting started guide, learn about what to do next with Vault.
+  After completing the getting started guide, learn about what to do next with Otto.
 ---

 # Next Steps

-That concludes the getting started guide for Vault.
-Hopefully you're excited about the possibilities of Vault and ready to put this knowledge to use to improve your environment.
+That concludes the getting started guide for Otto.
+Hopefully you're excited about the possibilities of Otto and ready to begin using Otto with your applications.

-We've covered the basics of all the core features of Vault in this guide.
+We've covered the basics of Otto in this guide.
+We recommend moving on to the [documentation](/docs/index.html) next, which serves as a complete reference to all the features of Otto.
-Due to the importance of securing secrets, we recommend reading the following as next steps.

-  * [Documentation](/docs/index.html) - The documentation is an in-depth
-    reference guide to all the features of Vault.